Meowmeow-alt/SteamHack2023/README.md

 For round 1, I have 11 days (from the day I received the topic to the deadline for submission) to prepare for my project.
 The first step, I spent time brainstorming ideas for the project, I chose the direction of developing Chatbot integrated into the web to interact with users.
 After that, I limited my ideas to FAQ form, so the data that Chatbot can answer revolves around one main topic, and besides that, only basic, uncomplicated conversations.

 - Idea: Chatbot FAQ about Le Hong Phong school

-The web has 4 pages (languages in use: html, css, javascript):

-- "Homepage": Page to introduce the web.
-- "Chat with Me": Page contains Chatbot and information about how to use Chatbot.
-- "Take Quiz": Page about quizzes, sample questions for users to ask Chatbot.
-- "Contact & Feedback": Page that illustrates my topic inspiration and area for user's feedback.

 In order to allocate time reasonably, I have made work plans to do each day: